BOJ board more open to Kuroda's ideas than first thought

 Both Kuroda and Iwata have said buying longer-dated government debt was the most realistic option for the BOJ to expand stimulus beyond its current policy, which includes buying government bonds with a maturity of up to three years.

-Nakaso signaled the need for a bolder approach in beating deflation, saying there may have been room for the BOJ under Shirakawa for more frequently and bigger-scale asset buying.
+Nakaso signalled the need for a bolder approach in beating deflation, saying there may have been room for the BOJ under Shirakawa for more frequently and bigger-scale asset buying.

 The fact that even Nakaso, regarded as the most conservative among the three nominees given his background as a career central banker, is leaning more toward the reflationary views of Kuroda underscores the radical change that may be forthcoming at the BOJ.